-For three years Lavender Inn has been hosting a retreat for women undergoing treatment at Ventura County Medical Clinic.
+For five years Lavender Inn has been hosting a retreat for women undergoing cancer treatment.
 This year, the women of InnCourage who were feeling well enough, had the opportunity to go to Watermark in Ventura and hear Kevin Costner play at his birthday party.
 He came into a private room and talked with each one of them individually which thrilled the women.
 The InnCourage program, created by Lavender Inn's owner, Kathy Hartley, is a program with VCMRF.
 Donations can be made online.

 The first pediatric intensive care unit in Ventura County is expected to open in October, officials said Tuesday.